Skip to main content

 by Uzma Jalaluddin - Fiction, Mystery, Women's Fiction

-After her husband’s unexpected death 18 months ago, Kausar Khan's daughter, Sana, phones to say that she's been arrested for killing the unpopular landlord of her clothing boutique.
-Determined to help her child, Kausar heads to Toronto.
-Returning to the Golden Crescent suburb, Kausar finds that the thriving neighborhood she remembered has changed.
-And the facts of the case are troubling: Sana found the man dead in her shop at a suspiciously early hour, with a dagger from her windowfront display plunged in his chest.
+After her husband’s unexpected death 18 months ago, Kausar Khan never thought she’d receive another phone call as heartbreaking --- until her thirty-something daughter, Sana, phones to say that she's been arrested for killing the unpopular landlord of her clothing boutique.
+Determined to help her child, Kausar heads to Toronto for the first time in nearly 20 years.
+Returning to the Golden Crescent suburb where she raised her children and where her daughter still lives, Kausar finds that the thriving neighborhood she remembered has changed.
+The murder of Sana’s landlord is only the latest in a wave of local crimes that have gone unsolved.
 With the help of some old friends and her plucky teenage granddaughter, Kausar digs into the investigation to uncover the truth.
-Because who better to pry answers from unwilling suspects than a meddlesome aunty?
-But even Kausar can’t predict the secrets, lies and betrayals she finds along the way.

 by Uzma Jalaluddin - Fiction, Romance, Women's Fiction